-This relates to UK Visa Reapply or Appeal: what to do after the UK visa refusal?
-In fact, after receiving a UK visa refusal letter, most of the applicants are not really sure whether to reapply or appeal against a UK visa refusal decision.
-And also like to know the chances of getting a UK visa after refusal.
-Therefore, the post elaborates on why applicants receive a UK visa refusal letter and when reapplying is better than challenging a refusal decision and vice versa.
+This relates to UK visa reapply or appeal: what to do after refusal?
+In fact, after receiving a refusal letter, most of the applicants are not really sure whether to reapply a UK visa or appeal against a refusal decision.
+And also like to know the chances of getting a visa after a reapplication.
+Therefore, the post tries to answer faqs such as why applicants receive a UK visa refusal letter and when it is better to reapply.
 Perhaps, this will help applicants who intend to reapply after refusal such as reapplying for the UK visit visa after refusal or appeal against a spouse visa refusal.
-Additionally, the post also provides guidance on UK visa reapplication time.
+According, the post also provides guidance on UK visa reapplication time and covers the following topics: